 Version of Microsoft Office, and older versions of ShoWorks

 Though Microsoft Office is not required for ShoWorks to operate properly, it does use a Microsoft Office based engine (Microsoft Access) which can conflict with older versions of Office that are currently or have been previously installed on a machine.
-Therefore, if Microsoft Office is installed on a machine, it must be 32-bit and version 2010, 2013, or 2016.
+Therefore, if Microsoft Office is installed on a machine, it must be 32-bit and version 2010 or newer.
 If a machine has (or even at one time, then removed) any different version of Office than these outlined, ShoWorks will become instable, most noticeable when creating or editing custom reports.
 If you have or had an incompatible version of Office on your machine, it is strongly recommended that you reformat (wipe) the machine and install a fresh, copy of Windows and the new version of Office since upgrades and uninstalls leave remnants of prior versions.
 This rule also includes having older versions of ShoWorks.
-For example, if you are installing ShoWorks 2016 onto a machine that has ShoWorks 2012, then you should reformat (wipe), reinstall Windows, then optionally install the proper version of Office, then the correlating version of ShoWorks downloaded from our website.
+For example, if you are installing ShoWorks 2020 onto a machine that has ShoWorks 2016, then you should reformat (wipe), reinstall Windows, then optionally install the proper version of Office, then the correlating version of ShoWorks downloaded from our website.
 You may omit this lengthy process, however stability cannot be guaranteed until you have done so.

 Part C: Networking ShoWorks among multiple computers